 Why tailored phishing assessments are the best option

-In fact, we got very excited recently when a client asked us to make the campaign as difficult as possible because they know that threat actors aren’t going to hold back if they really want to succeed.
-And our client learned that:
+In fact, we get very excited when clients ask us to make the campaign as difficult as possible because they know that threat actors aren’t going to hold back if they really want to succeed.
+In one instance, our client learned that:

 - A lot of information about their organisation was available online for anyone to find and use, including email addresses and internal processes and events.